jkaving/intellij-colors-solarized/README.md

 Status
 ------------

-These color scheme files are primarily tested with IntelliJ IDEA Community Edition 10.0.3.
+These color scheme files are primarily tested with IntelliJ IDEA 12 Community Edition.
 They might work with other versions of IntelliJ IDEA as well as other JetBrains tools (e.g. PhpStorm and PyCharm).